arialdomartini/category-theory/video-4-1.md

 Let's take 2 terminal objects `a` and `b`.
 If `a` is terminal, there exist 1 and only 1 `f :: b -> a`.
 But also `b` is terminal, so there exist 1 and only 1 `g :: a -> a`.
 From `a` there is also `ida :: a -> a`.
 If we now consider `g . f`, it's `g . g :: a -> a`.
 Since `a` is a terminal object, there must be 1 and only 1 arrow from any object (`a` included) to `a`, so `g . f = ida`, then `f` is an isomorphism. `a` and `b` are unique up to an isomorphism.

+How does this relate to Universal Contruction?
+Follows a not-so-convincing argument.